Skip to main content

 What sources provide access to rural or rural-relevant data?

-Rural Population Health in the United States: A Chartbook, a 2023 North Carolina Rural Health Research Program report, provides detailed maps and charts on healthcare access, health outcomes and risks, mortality, social determinants of health, and more.
+Rural Population Health in the United States: A Chartbook, a 2023 North Carolina Rural Health Research Program report, provides detailed maps and charts on rural healthcare access, health outcomes and risks, mortality, social determinants of health, and more.
 It includes national data as well as data by Census region and state.

 A February 2022 data brief from the Maternal and Child Health Bureau (MCHB), Rural Children's Health and Health Care, provides information on rural children based on data from the National Survey of Children's Health.
 Topics addressed include weight status, physical activity, food insecurity, adverse childhood experiences, and access to care.
 A 2020 MCHB data brief, Rural/Urban Differences in Children's Health, provides data on children's mental and behavioral health.